GAVLab/feature_extraction/README.md

 A ROS package for feature extraction through PCL.
 The features include tall, cylindrical objects such as light posts or trees.

+## Deprecation Warning ##

+This version could be out of date.
+All new versions will be stored on gavgit.

 ## Dependencies ##
 - pcl